-Because fishing cats depend on water in their habitat, this is likely to cause trouble for future generations.
+Fishing cats depend on water in their habitat, but this is likely to cause trouble for future generations.
 It has been estimated that about 50 percent of Southeast Asia wetlands are disappearing as the human population grows.
 These wetland areas are affected by pollution, over-farming and the use of chemical fertilizers at farms that drain into wetlands, over-fishing by humans, and drainage issues.
-Fishing cats do not need to live near water but always choose to make their homes there.
+Fishing cats do not need to live near water but always choose to make their home there.
 This choice may not be the best but appears to be what the fishing cat prefers.

-Choosing to purchase products that support better use of the land is a great way to help the fishing cat and other species that live in wetland habitats.
-Reducing pollution and using eco-friendly fishing and agricultural ideas may ensure that the fishing cat always has its favorite place to call home, right on the bank of a wetland area.
+Choosing to purchase products that support better use of the land is a great way to help fishing cats and other wildlife that live in wetland habitats.
+Reducing pollution and using eco-friendly fishing and agricultural ideas may ensure that fishing cats always have their favorite place to call home, right on the banks of a wetland area.
 The Association of Zoos and Aquariums manages a Species Survival Plan for fishing cats, of which the San Diego Zoo is a part.